 As we are all maneuvering through uncharted territory, we believe that good counseling can have an important place in the “re-defining” of family that often times catches us by surprise.

-Over the years, we have heard some disturbing accounts of DSR parents, donors and offspring being counseled by therapists who do not seem at all well-versed or experienced in the intricacies or the potential complications (and joys) of donor-families looking to form or deciding to connect somewhere later on down the line.
+Over the years, we have heard some disturbing accounts of DSR parents, donors and offspring being counseled by therapists who do not seem at all well-versed or experienced in the importance of early disclosure, or the intricacies, or the potential complications (and joys), of connecting with half sibling families or donors.

 Just a few of the issues that we hear about on a regular basis: